updated on May 10th, 2019

 The ruins of Roman colonies lay scattered around the world, and while time and erosion have worn them down, they continue to be fantastic tourist destinations.
-Of course, the city of Rome may be host to some of the most seen and recognized ruins, but travelers owe it to themselves to step off the beaten path and experience untouched marvels.
-For this, look no further than Algeria!
-With ancient Roman ruins on rolling hills, beaches, and beyond, visitors can experience these ancient pockets of civilization.
+Of course, the city of Rome may be host to some of the most recognized ruins, but travelers owe it to themselves to step off the beaten path and experience untouched marvels.
+For this, look no further than the Roman ruins in Algeria!
+With ruins on rolling hills, beaches, and beyond, visitors can experience these ancient pockets of Roman civilization.

 Getting there: Buses run from nearby Batna, or you can hire a private car to make the 45 minute drive.